 How You Can Use NLP to Help You Manage Stress

-Like I said, NLP stands for neuro-linguistic programming ,and it’s a useful but simple technique that can enable people to learn how to change their perceptions.
+As I said, NLP stands for neuro-linguistic programming, and it’s a useful but simple technique that can enable people to learn how to change their perceptions.
 When it comes to dealing with stress, NLP can help you learn how to change your previously learned stress perception – as in, it can help you learn how to change your mind by changing your patterns – and that can change your life.

 How does NLP work?